University-of-Windsor/PPPCT/README.md

 ## In order to reproduce the work, feel free to contact me at Abbasit@uwindsor.ca

-## PPPCT is under review by the journal of Computers and security.

 Copyright © 2023, Ali Abbasi Tadi <br/>
 https://www.researchgate.net/profile/Ali-Abbasi-Tadi <br/>